FCBtc1116/Blockchain-Projects-Overview/README.md

 <h3><u><strong><i>Bitcoin L1 Protocol</i></strong></u> &nbsp;(Bitcoin)</h3>
 <hr />
-Glittr is a protocol that support make Defi project on Bitcoin L1 Network.
-They use OP_RETURN and refer previous unconfirmed utxos for support users make Defi project on Glittr Protocol.
-Setup Custom Testnode use bitcoin-cli, Make Custom Bitcoin Explorer what shows(BTC, Rune, Glittr token tx info), Make Glittr SDK code etc.
+Glittr is a protocol that supports the creation of DeFi projects on the Bitcoin Layer 1 Network.
+It utilizes OP_RETURN and references previous unconfirmed UTXOs to enable users to develop DeFi projects on the Glittr Protocol.
+My role was setting up a custom test node using bitcoin-cli, creating a custom Bitcoin explorer that displays information about BTC, Rune, and Glittr token transactions, and developing the Glittr SDK code.
 <img align="right" width="300px" src="https://github.com/user-attachments/assets/e534fdb4-1cd9-4efc-93d9-1ac02c51db7e">

 - Live: <a href="https://glittr.fi/">Glittr</a>